OpenBB-finance/OpenBB/website/content/platform/contributing/developer-guidelines/expecations_for_developers.md

 ---
 title: Expectations for Developers
 sidebar_position: 1
-description: Learn about the OpenBB Platform, an open-source solution built by the community.
-Understand its use via Python interface and REST API, and acquaint yourself with how to build a custom extension or contribute directly to the platform
+description: This guide outlines the expectations for developers contributing to the OpenBB Platform.
+It covers key areas such as use cases, documentation, code quality, testing, performance, and collaboration.
 keywords:
 - OpenBB Platform
-- Open source
-- Python interface
-- REST API
-- Data integration
-- Data standardization
-- OpenBB extensions
-- openbb-core
-- Python package
+- Developer guidelines
-- High-Level Architecture
+- Code quality
-- Custom extension
+- Testing
-- Contribution
+- Collaboration
 ---

 import HeadTitle from '@site/src/components/General/HeadTitle.tsx';